Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Numerical experiments

 \section{Numerical experiments}

-We now apply our theory of the previous section to example fiber arrangements.
+We now apply our theory from the previous section to example fiber arrangements.
 We start by considering a single line of varicosities spread across different fibers (Section \ref{sec:oneRow}), and then build upon this intuition by layering rows of varicosities (Section \ref{sec:multipleRows}).
 We then compare our nonlinear Michaelis-Menten condition with a linear counterpart (Section~\ref{sec:comparison_linear}).
 Throughout this section, we solve the integro-ODE system \eqref{eq:reduced_infty} with an accurate and computationally efficient marching scheme similar to the one developed in \cite{pelzward2025synchronized} (see Appendix \ref{app:numerics}).
+And unless otherwise noted, we also refer to and plot dimensional quantities of all variables, namely $\mathcal{U} = U\cdot\mu_c/L^2$, $\mu_j=u_j\cdot\mu_c$ and $\nu_j = v_j\cdot\mu_c$.